You are here

 - Warfield, Ethelbert Dudley.
 The Kentucky Resolutions of 1798: An Historical Study.
 New York: G.P.
 Putnam’s Sons, 1887.

 - Look for further sources in the Thomas Jefferson Portal.

-- 5. See Wilson Cary Nicholas to Jefferson, October 4, 1798, in PTJ, 30:556.
+- 8. See Wilson Cary Nicholas to Jefferson, October 4, 1798, in PTJ, 30:556.
 Transcription available at Founders Online.
 John Taylor was responsible for publicly naming the two authors.
 Taylor referred to Madison's role in a letter to the Richmond Enquirer in 1809.
 In 1814, he revealed both authors.
 See John Taylor, An Inquiry into the Principles and Policy of the Government of the United States (Fredericksburg: Green and Cady, 1814), 174.
-More general notice was taken of Jefferson's involvement when it was mentioned in the Richmond Enquirer on September 4, 1821.

-- 7. Virginia Freeholders of Prince Edward County to John Adams, August 20, 1798, Adams Papers, Massachusetts Historical Society.
+- 11. Virginia Freeholders of Prince Edward County to John Adams, August 20, 1798, Adams Family Papers, Massachusetts Historical Society.
 Transcription available at Founders Online.

 - 12. Jefferson’s Fair Copy, [before October 4, 1798], in PTJ, 30:547.
 Transcription available at Founders Online.

 - 13. Virginia Resolutions, December 21, 1798, in Papers of James Madison, 17:189.
 Transcription available at Founders Online.